 Labour has just gotten a makeover, and Jeremy Corbyn is the new face of Britain’s social-democratic leadership.
-Beleaguered by the Iraq Inquiry, previous ‘New Labour’ leadership and ‘Third Way’ capitalism, Labour now rises to the challenge of Teresa May’s Tory monstrosity.
+Beleaguered by the Iraq Inquiry, previous ‘New Labour’ leadership and ‘Third Way’ capitalism, Labour now rises to the challenge of Theresa May’s Tory monstrosity.

 Here what the organisation hopes to accomplish:

 - The work, the whole work, and nothing but the work – Use a National Investment Bank backed by 500 billion GBP to kickstart the economy and get Britain’s geniuses back to work.

 - No one sleeps it rough – Everyone deserves a home.
 No one deserves to lose theirs to landlords.
 Put the brakes on predatory foreclosures and make homes affordable again.